chonho/incubator-singa/rnn2.md

     }

 #### Functionality
-In setup phase, this layer first reshapes its members: data, grad, and weight matrix.
-Then RnnlmWordInputLayer obtains the vocabulary size value from its source layer RnnlmWordParserLayer.
+In setup phase, this layer first reshapes its members such as "data", "grad", and "weight" matrix.
+Then, it obtains the vocabulary size from its source layer (i.e., RnnlmWordParserLayer).

-Then in the forward phase of this layer, the member data is obtained.
-To be specific, by using the window_size number of input word indice, window_size number of word vectors are selected from this layer's weight matrix, each word index corresponding to one row.
+In the forward phase, using the "window_size" number of input word indices, the "window_size" number of word vectors are selected from this layer's weight matrix, each word index corresponding to one row.

     void RnnlmWordinputLayer::ComputeFeature(Phase phase, Metric* perf) {
         for(int t = 0; t < windowsize_; t++){